cahirwpz/mimiker/wiki/docs/tests.md

 * `int test_{name}(void);` in `/bin/utest/utest.h`,
 * `${filename}.c` in `bin/utest/Makefile`.

-#### Creating tests
+### Creating tests

-Tests are supposed to return `0` or create kernel panic during execution, that can be achieved by usage of `assert`.
-That implies that one should change parts of its code that may look like this
+Tests are supposed to return `0` or create kernel panic during execution, that can be achieved by the usage of `assert`.
+That implies that the test shouldn't look like the code bellow

 ```c
 pid_t child_pid;